While many design trends come and go, the midcentury modern style is well-entrenched in today's design vocabulary.

 Although midcentury colors are still lovely in modern-day room designs, floor-to-ceiling coverage can approach dangerous (read: tacky) territory unless you're a master colorist, like designer Dani Nagel, of Dazey Den, who decked out her Hollywood Hills living room in many shades of pink.
 But accent walls, in typical '50s and '60s colors, as well as decorative accessories and upholstery, are still fair game.
 Today's midcentury-approved colors are directly inspired by those of yesteryear, and range from pale green to ivy, mustard yellow, and deep red to soft, airy pink, pewter gray, marigold, and denim blue.

-A clean-lined ottoman that pinch-hits as a sleeper, a desk that doubles as a shelving system, a coffee table with hidden storage (and multiple configurations), and a smart captain's bed stacked atop a built-in dresser work well in midcentury homes, and are also boons for small spaces, too.
+A clean-lined ottoman that pinch-hits as a sleeper, a desk that doubles as a shelving system, or a coffee table with hidden storage are also boons for small spaces.
 Furniture should be practical, simple, useful, and livable—and skews toward smaller-scale and low-slung, height-wise.

 Concentrate On Quality

 Original midcentury-era pieces are still around today because of their reliance on top-quality materials and excellent craftsmanship.

 "Every detail and connection is extremely thought out," says Myers.